$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Introduction

 A limited number of General Purpose EOSs are available in the online CompOSE~\citep{CompOSE} database which have been employed recently in numerical simulations~\citep{Blacker_Bauswein_2023prd,Blacker_Kochankovski_2024prd}.
 These include Single Nucleus Approximation (SNA) EOSs: LS220~\citep{Lattimer_Swesty_1991npa} and STOS~\citep{Shen_Toki_1998npa}.
 There are also EOSs which include purely nucleonic or nucleon + other d. o. f.
 These models are based on Density Dependent Relativistic Mean Field (DD-RMF)~\citep{Typel_Wolter_1999npa}, Non-Linear Relativistic Mean Field (NL-RMF)~\citep{Chen_Piekarewicz_2014prc} and Chiral Mean Field (CMF)~\citep{Dexheimer_Schramm_2008apj} theory.
-For a discussion of the various available EOSs, we refer the reader to the paper by~\cite{Raduta_2022epja}.
-One must note here that these are three-dimensional tabulated EOSs and each correspond to only one set of nuclear parametrizations among other possible ones within the allowed uncertainty in nuclear experimental observables.
+Available general purpose EOSs with hyperons based on these formalisms include~\cite{Banik_Hempel_2014apj_supplement},~\cite{Marques_Oertel_2017prc},~\cite{Dexheimer_Schramm_2008apj},~\cite{Fortin_Oertel_2018pasa},~\cite{Gulminelli_Raduta_2013prc},~\cite{Ishizuka_Ohnishi_2008jpg},~\cite{Kochankovski_Ramos_2022mnras},~\cite{Stone_Dexheimer_2021mnras},~\cite{Shen_Toki_2011apj},~\cite{Tsiopelas_Sedrakian_2024},~\cite{Raduta_2022epja}.
+One must note here that these are three-dimensional tabulated EOSs and each correspond to only one set of nuclear parameterizations among other possible ones within the allowed uncertainty in nuclear experimental observables.
 Hence they do no allow systematic variation of these nuclear parameters to probe their role in controlling global NS observables.
-Further, at high temperature and density the neutrino mean free path can be sufficiently smaller, allowing them to be in equilibrium with the thermal bath.
+There exist only a few recent works that have varied some of the nuclear parameters (see e.g.~\cite{Tsiopelas_Sedrakian_2024}), but their correlation with other nuclear parameters or with observable properties of hot NSs is not evident from such studies.
+Further, at high temperature and density the neutrino mean free path can be sufficiently smaller than the size of the star, allowing them to be in equilibrium with the thermal bath.
 Studies on BNS mergers~\citep{Alford_2018,Alford_2021} have indicated that at high temperatures (above $\sim 5$ MeV) neutrinos may be trapped, depending on the neutrino mean free path at a given density.
 The role of these trapped neutrinos has also been shown to be important in the case of PNS evolution~\citep{Pons_Reddy_1999apj,Raduta_Oertel_2020mnras}.
-In case of trapped neutrinos, the thermodynamic system is specified by the total lepton fraction instead of charge/electron fraction.\\
+In case of trapped neutrinos, the thermodynamic system is specified by the total lepton fraction instead of charge/electron fraction.
+We note that the general purpose EOSs available in CompOSE do not include the neutrino component, which is added in simulations as a separate component.
+However the comparison between neutrino-free and neutrino-trapped matter can provide important insight into their role on oscillation modes as well as other properties in hot NS systems.